12 Industrials Stocks Moving In Monday's Intraday Session - Benzinga

 Losers

+- ShiftPixy PIXY stock fell 22.22% to $0.2.
+ShiftPixy's stock is trading at a volume of 3.0 million shares as of 13:30 EST. This is 236.4% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $6.7 million.

-- Spirit Airlines SAVE shares decreased by 9.41% to $21.39.
-Spirit Airlines's stock is trading at a volume of 6.9 million shares as of 13:30 EST. This is 123.2% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $2.3 billion.
+- Aurora Innovation AUR shares fell 21.13% to $3.36.
+Aurora Innovation's stock is trading at a volume of 5.9 million shares as of 13:30 EST. This is 217.4% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $3.7 billion.
+The company's, Q1 earnings came out 3 days ago.
 See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.